facebookresearch/vissl/docs/source/ssl_approaches/pirl.rst

 How to train PIRL model
 ---------------------------

-VISSL provides yaml configuration file containing the exact hyperparam settings to reproduce the model.
+VISSL provides a yaml configuration file containing the exact hyperparameter settings to reproduce the model.
 VISSL implements all the components including loss, data augmentations, collators etc required for this approach.

 To train ResNet-50 model on 4-machines (8-nodes) on ImageNet-1K dataset with PIRL approach using 32,000 negatives selected randomly and feature projection dimension 128: